Germany starts 'wave-breaker' shutdown as Europe locks down

 In a worrying sign for a country long praised for its testing and tracing abilities, German officials say they can't track the source of three-quarters of new coronavirus cases.
 Health Minister Jens Spahn, who himself caught the virus, says he doesn't know where he was infected.

-Spahn tweeted Monday that the number of COVID-19 patients in intensive care has tripled in Germany over the past two weeks, and “we must break this momentum, together and with determination.”
+Chancellor Angela Merkel said the number of COVID-19 patients in intensive care has doubled in 10 days, and the government couldn't stand by and watch.

-Chancellor Angela Merkel's chief of staff said the aim is to end the restrictions “in this strictness” at the end of November.

-“This is also about enabling Christmas business for German companies, and Christmas celebrations with the family for all of us,” Helge Braun told RBB Inforadio.
-“The stricter the measures, the quicker they work, so we decided on relatively strict measures.”
+“The virus punishes half-heartedness,” she said of the new restrictions, telling Germans that “everyone has it in their own hands” to make them a success.

+“We will do try to do everything politically so that this is limited to November,” Merkel told reporters in Berlin.
+But she stressed that “we are very much dependent on the majority of people simply being sensible and playing along, and so saving others' lives.”

 The new restrictions are still milder than the ones Germany imposed in the first phase of the pandemic in March and April.
 This time, schools, nonessential shops and hairdressers are staying open.
 Officials will review the situation after two weeks.

-Note: This story has been corrected to show that Austria plans to keep nonessential shops open.